wmde/wikidata-wikibase-team/pages/process.md

 Ultimately the score is a single number, and the backlog is sorted using that number.

-The current scoring system is largely based around [RICE](https://roadmunk.com/guides/rice-score-prioritization-framework-product-management/), but with yes/no questions to build both the reach and impact values.
+The current scoring system is inspired from [RICE](https://roadmunk.com/guides/rice-score-prioritization-framework-product-management/) and [User Pain](https://lostgarden.home.blog/2008/05/20/improving-bug-triage-with-user-pain/).
+We record reach by looking are various tech sided stakeholders, but totally eliminate confidence from the score.

 The WAPS Score is made up of various components: